wp-plugins/plugin-organizer/readme.txt

 3. Post edit page example with disable plugins meta box.

 == Changelog ==

+= 1.0 =
+Added ability to disable plugins in the admin using the Arbitrary URL admin page.
+Fixed some flow issues and html problems on the PO admin pages.
+Properly escaped all queries

 = 0.9 =
 Added admin area for entering arbitrary URL's to allow plugin management for url's that don't have a post tied to them.